The Steady-State Approximation in Chemistry

 Introduction

-The steady-state approximation is a mathematical technique used to simplify the analysis of chemical reactions that are far from equilibrium.
-It assumes that the concentrations of all the intermediates in the reaction are constant over time.
-This allows us to use a set of algebraic equations to solve for the concentrations of the reactants and products, rather than having to solve a set of differential equations.
+The steady-state approximation is a mathematical technique used to simplify the analysis of complex chemical reaction mechanisms, particularly those far from equilibrium.
+It assumes that the concentrations of reaction intermediates remain approximately constant over time.
+This simplification allows us to use algebraic equations, rather than complex differential equations, to determine the rate of formation of products.

 Basic Concepts

-The steady-state approximation is based on the following assumptions:
+The steady-state approximation rests on the following key assumptions:

 - The reaction is far from equilibrium.